ume05rw/Xb.Core.Json/README.md

 Xb.Core.Json
 ====

-Xamarin Ready, Json Library(PCL, depend Xb.Core) for .Net Framework 4.5 or later.
+Xamarin Ready, Json Library(PCL) for .Net Framework 4.5 or later.

 ## Description
 It's Simple Lybrary for Json.
 Http-Query on JSON, Stringify, and Parse.